HOT DESERT TRAIL: The Ultimate Team Challenge

 Food and Water

 HoT Desert Trail will provide bacon and egg rolls or fruit salad for vegetarians and two bottles of water for each walker at Simpsons Gap.
 At Wallaby Gap HoT Desert Trail will provide a small wrap, a muesli bar, a piece of fruit and a bottle of water.
 Water will be available at Geoff Moss Bridge.
-Coffee/Tea fruit and water will be available at Telegraph Station.
+Fruit and water will be available at Telegraph Station.
 Water and either a beer or glass of wine will be available at the Henley on Todd Regatta site when you all finish!

 If you require more water than this, we suggest either carrying more in a small backpack or in a ‘camelback’ backpack.